 Quirky characters from a just married couple to a beer-drinking man add a sense of whimsey to the already charming locale.

 It’s one of those mindful travel experiences that’s easy to relish.
+One that makes you curious to peek around the next corner.

 There are families, animals, and I even spy what looks like some kind of mythical creature.
+I can’t decide what it is, but I really like the hat!

-There’s creativity, life and a sense of wit in this village.
+There’s creativity, life, and a sense of wit in this village.

 As it turns out, the straw-stuffed figures were the idea of the village residents.
 They create and maintain them, even changing them from time to time.

+Cima offers a rare glimpse at life gone by.
 With an old diary, a smokehouse, and well-preserved houses, you can easily imagine what life would have been like in an intimate mountain village.

 It’s a great escape for the day or a weekend.
 No matter how long you stay, here are a few things you won’t want to miss.